JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 A letter had reached him that morning.
 Mr. Bruff expressed the strongest disapproval of the course which his friend and client was taking under my advice.
 It was mischievous–for it excited hopes that might never be realised.
-It was quite unintelligible to HIS mind, except that it looked like a piece of trickery, akin to the trickery of mesmerism, clairvoyance, and the like.
+It was quite unintelligible to _His_ mind, except that it looked like a piece of trickery, akin to the trickery of mesmerism, clairvoyance, and the like.
 It unsettled Miss Verinder’s house, and it would end in unsettling Miss Verinder herself.
 He had put the case